davdroman/TextBuilder/README.md

 TextBuilder supports [Arena](https://github.com/finestructure/Arena) to effortlessly take it for a spin in a playground before you decide to add it to your codebase.

 Simply [install Arena](https://github.com/finestructure/Arena#how-to-install-arena) and run `arena davdroman/TextBuilder@branch:main --platform macos` in your terminal.

+Alternatively, a standalone demo Xcode Playground is also provided in this package.